tobiolabode/Music_Analysis/README.md

 ## Usage
-To use clone the repo then use command below
+To use, clone the repo change into the directory ,then use command below
 ```
 python main.py
 ```

 ## Acknowledgments
-The color schme and some ploting code was based from [this medium article](https://medium.com/@kvnamipara/a-better-visualisation-of-pie-charts-by-matplotlib-935b7667d77f) - by Kevin Amipara
+The color scheme and some ploting code was based from [this medium article](https://medium.com/@kvnamipara/a-better-visualisation-of-pie-charts-by-matplotlib-935b7667d77f) - by Kevin Amipara

 [This](https://stackoverflow.com/a/23578860) helpful stackflow article to fix the overlapping numbers issue